antonio-caceres/SHIS2018/Syllabus.md

 * Test an 'imagination function' of the *trained* neural net using the generalized inverse by:
   * Applying a function to the 'backwards outputs' of each layer to restrict the values to the intended range.
   * Restricting the values by just setting all negative values to 0 and all values greater than 1 to 1.
-* Rewrite the code in each of the files to be more Pythonic.
-  * Condense the testing files into potentially a single testing class and implementation file.
-  * Rewrite the Digit Drawing app as a single class, and add documentation explaining how it works.

 **Small Presentation**
 * Create a small, five-minute presentation to explain neural nets to beginners.